On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Related Work

-{\bf Federated Reinforcement Learning.} \citet{woo_blessing_2023} provides sample complexity guarantees for both synchronous and asynchronous distributed Q-learning and reveals that given the same transition probability (i.e., homogeneous environment) for all agents, they can speed up the convergence process linearly by collaboratively learning the optimal Q-function. \citet{doan2019finite} investigates distributed Temporal Difference (TD) algorithm TD(0) with LFA under the setting of multi-agent MDP, where multiple agents act in a shared environment and each agent has its own reward function.
-They provide a finite-time analysis of this algorithm that with constant stepsize, the estimates of agents can converge to a neighborhood around optimal solutions at the rate of $\calO(1/T)$ and asymptotically converge to the optimal solutions at the rate of $\calO(1/\sqrt{T+1})$, where $T$ is the timestep. \citet{khodadadian2022federated} studies on-policy federated TD learning, off-policy federated TD learning, and federated Q-learning of homogeneous environment and reward with Markovian noise.
-The sample complexity derived exhibits linear speedup with respect to the number of agents.
-Heterogeneous environments are considered in \citet{jin_federated_2022,wang2023federated,xie_fedkl_2023,zhang2023convergence}. \citet{jin_federated_2022} studies federated Q-learning and policy gradient methods under the setting of different known transition probabilities for each agent.
-Yet, no state sampling is considered. \citet{wang2023federated} proposes FedTD(0) with LFA dealing with the environmental and reward heterogeneity of MDPs.
-They rigorously prove that in a low-heterogeneity regime, there is a linear convergence speedup in the number of agents. \citet{xie_fedkl_2023} uses KL-divergence to penalize the deviation of local update from the global policy, and they prove that under the setting of heterogeneous environments, the local update is beneficial for global convergence using their method. \citet{zhang_finite-time_2024} proposes FedSARSA using the classic on-policy RL algorithm SARSA with linear function approximation (LFA) under the setting of heterogeneous environments and rewards.
-They theoretically prove that the algorithm can converge to the near-optimal solution.
-Neither \citet{xie_fedkl_2023} nor \citet{zhang_finite-time_2024} characterize sample complexity.
+Heterogeneous environments were considered in \citet{jin_federated_2022,wang2023federated,xie_fedkl_2023,zhang2023convergence}. \citet{jin_federated_2022} studied federated Q-learning and policy gradient methods assuming known transition probabilities.
+To address heterogeneity in both environments and rewards, \citet{wang2023federated} proposed FedTD(0) with linear function approximation.
+They proved that, in a low-heterogeneity regime, there is a linear convergence speedup in the number of agents. \citet{xie_fedkl_2023} used KL-divergence to penalize the deviation of local update from the global policy, and proved that the local update is beneficial for global convergence. \citet{zhang2024finite} proposed FedSARSA using the classic on-policy RL algorithm SARSA with linear function approximation.
+They theoretically proved that the algorithm can converge to a near-optimal solution.
+Neither \citet{xie_fedkl_2023} nor \citet{zhang2024finite} characterized sample complexity.

+{\bf Technical comparisons with \cite{woo_blessing_2023,zhang2024finite,wang2023federated}.} \\ \cite{zhang2024finite} and \cite{wang2023federated} examined federated versions of TD learning and SARSA, whereas our paper studied federated Q-learning, which offers distinct theoretical and practical advantages for optimal policy learning.
+Specifically, the upper bound in \cite{zhang2024finite} and \cite{wang2023federated} do not indicate how fundamentally the convergence rates are impacted by the heterogeneity $\kappa$ and synchronization period $E$.
+In addition, their upper bounds do not decay to $0$ as $T\rightarrow\infty$.
+Our upper bound converges to $0$ as $T\rightarrow\infty$.
+Furthermore, we derived a lower bound on the convergence rates, showing the fundamental limitation of multiple local updates (i.e., $E>1$) in the presence of environmental heterogeneity.
+To the best of our knowledge, this is the first result of its kind.